Anton Webern: Contested canonization

-Webern's legacy, contested in the "serial wars", (Note: This was Michael Broyles' term.) remained subject to polemic vicissitudes.
+Webern's legacy, contested in the "serial wars", remained subject to polemic vicissitudes.
 Musicologists quarreled (Note: Robert Fink described a "general disciplinary crisis".
 In new musicology and postmodernism, canons were questioned, and pluralism was promoted.
 Lawrence Kramer and Susan McClary emphasized musical meaning.
 Taruskin criticized the canon's Eurocentrism, Germanism (especially in Schoenberg's, Webern's, and Dahlhaus's work), and colonialism.) amid the "Restoration of the 1980s", as Martin Kaltenecker termed a paradigm shift from structure to perception within musicological discourse.
 (Note: Johnson also described several shifts.)
 Charles Rosen scorned "historical criticism ... avoiding any serious engagement with a work or style ... one happens not to like".
 Andreas Holzer warned of "post-factual tendencies".
-(Note: In relation to post-Webernism more generally, Holzer slammed attempts "to place Darmstadt in a fascistoid corner or even identifying it as a US propaganda institution amid the Cold War" ("Darmstadt in ein 'faschistoides' Eck zu stellen oder es gar als Propagandainstitution der USA im Kalten Krieg auszuweisen") via "unbelievable distortions, exaggerations, reductions and propagation of clichés" ("unglaublichen Verdrehungen, Übertreibungen, Verkürzungen und Propagierungen von Klischeebildern").)
+(Note: In relation to post-Webernism more generally, Holzer slammed attempts "to place Darmstadt in a fascistoid corner or even identifying it as a U.S. propaganda institution amid the Cold War" ("Darmstadt in ein 'faschistoides' Eck zu stellen oder es gar als Propagandainstitution der USA im Kalten Krieg auszuweisen") via "unbelievable distortions, exaggerations, reductions and propagation of clichés" ("unglaublichen Verdrehungen, Übertreibungen, Verkürzungen und Propagierungen von Klischeebildern").)
 Pamela M. Potter advised considering "the complexity of ... day-to-day existence" under Nazism, partly in considering the relevance of composers' politics to their canonic status.
 Meanwhile Allen Forte and Bailey Puffett formally analyzed Webern's atonal and twelve-tone œuvres respectively.